sstark/gjfy/README.md

 Authentication
 --------------

-gjfy has a very simply authentication model.
+gjfy has a very simple authentication model.
 Requests that add tokens are required to carry an *auth_token* in their json data.
 This *auth_token* is looked up in the file `auth.db` and the corresponding email address used for further processing and notification.
 If gjfy does not find the provided